jackdzi/CSVanalysis/README.md

 ## Showcase

-Deploying the backend was tough due to the high memory usage of the embedding model, so I made a quick showcase of how it works.
+Deploying the backend was a challenge due to the high memory usage of the embedding model, so I made a quick showcase of how it works instead.